jakobowskij/clc/README.md

 # clc
 Command line calculator for evaluating numerical expressions.
-Implemented with modified shunting yard algorithm
+Implemented with shunting yard algorithm modified to support functions, implicit multiplication, error handling, and the ability to distinguish between binary subtraction and unary negation.